-The Administration for Community Living is announcing that the proposed collection of information listed above has been submitted to the Office of Management and Budget (OMB) for review and clearance as required under the Paperwork Reduction Act of 1995.
-This 30-Day notice collects comments on the information collection requirements related to Independent Living Services Program Performance Report (Proposed Extension with Changes of a Currently Approved Collection (ICR Rev)).
+The Administration for Community Living (ACL) is announcing that the proposed collection of information listed above has been submitted to the Office of Management and Budget (OMB) for review and clearance as required under the Paperwork Reduction Act of 1995.
+This 30-Day notice collects comments on the information collection requirements related to the proposed collection of information; Development Disabilities State Plan Information Collection.

-Submit written comments on the collection of information by:
+Submit electronic comments on the collection of information by:

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Sara Newell-Perez, Administration for Community Living, Washington, DC 20201, 202-795-7413 email@example.com.

 End Further Info